lheredias/comics-site/README.md

 # `Comics Site`

-`Comics Site` is a responsive web app built on the `Django Framework` as part of the `Capstone Project from the CS50's Web Development with Python and Javascript` course.
+`Comics Site` is a responsive web app built upon the `Django Framework` as part of the `Capstone Project from the CS50's Web Development with Python and Javascript` course.

-This README follows the guidelines laid down by the project instructions, save for the screenshots and Gifs.
+This project was taken a few steps further and deployed through Heroku, using Amazon S3 for handling static and media files.

+The final product can be found [here](mics-site.herokuapp.com).

-Comics-site allows the user to read, create and follow original comics series.
+Comics-site allows users to read, host and follow original comics series material.

 <p align="center">
   <img src="./screenshots/01.gif">